The Escarpment, S. Afr.

 Bourke’s Potholes on the “Great Eastern Escarpment” in South Africa 2023.

 At one time a farmer called Tom Bourke owned the site.
-He speculated that as prospectors upstream upstream were successfully panning for gold, he should find gold nuggets in his potholes.
-He was right, and the feature became known a Bourke’s Luck.
+He speculated that as prospectors upstream were successfully panning for gold, he should find gold nuggets in his potholes.
+He was right, and the feature became known as Bourke’s Luck.
 Gold was later found in sulfide-rich secondary-hydrothermal veins within fractures in the quartzite, close to a north-trending dyke.
-Nearby Bourke’s Luck gold mine closed down only in 1955, having produced 4.5 tons of gold from a number of spread-out workings, plus by-product copper.
+Nearby Bourke’s Luck gold mine closed down only in 1955, having produced 4.5 tons of gold from a number of spread-out workings, plus as a by-product copper.

 Video of Bourke’s Luck Potholes on the “Great Eastern Escarpment” within South Africa 2023.

 The setting here at Bourke’s Luck Potholes is part of the “Great Eastern Escarpment”, showing the eastern part of the large Transvaal Basin.
 Here, the underlying formation is the Black Reef Formation, which does not exceed a thickness of a few meters.
-It forms the basal unit of the Transvaal Supergroup and is around 2.65 billion years old.
-The Black Reef itself lies upon much thicker quartzites of the upper part of the slight older Wolkberg Group, which formed under similar depositional conditions.
+It forms the basal unit of the Transvaal Supergroup and was around 2.65 billion years old.
+The Black Reef itself lies upon a much thicker quartzite, of the upper part of the slight older Wolkberg Group, which formed under similar depositional conditions.

 Bourke’s Potholes on the “Great Eastern Escarpment” in South Africa 2023.

 In 1840, a party of Boer pioneers explored the area, looking for places to settle.
 The men struck out to the east leaving their women and children encamped beside a river.
 When they failed to return on the arranged date the women thought their men had died and they called the river Treur, meaning “river of sorrow”.
 Later, however, husbands and families were reunited at a second river and they called it Blyde, meaning “river of joy”.
-However, the Blyde has been renamed the Motlatse River because of the 300 km2 surrounding nature reserve proclaimed in 1965 called the “Motlatse Canyon Provincial Nature Reserve.
+However, the Blyde has been renamed the Motlatse River because of the 300 km2 surrounding nature reserve that was proclaimed in 1965 called the “Motlatse Canyon Provincial Nature Reserve.

 The Treur River as it cascades into the Blyde (Motlatse) River before reaching Bourke’s Luck Potholes within the “Great Eastern Escarpment” in South Africa 2023.